 It is the department that performs the diagnosis and treatment of all disorders related to the soft tissues in the oral cavity (cheek, palate, tongue, lips, etc.) and hard tissues (teeth, bones) under local anesthesia, general anesthesia, or sedation.

-Oral and maxillofacial surgery is the department that performs surgical operations in the hard and soft tissues in the mouth and jaw to assist the construction of prosthesis such as the removal of traumatised teeth, construction of dental implants, sinus lifting operations, surgical removal of cysts and tumors associated with the teeth and soft tissue.
-Following procedures can be performed: apical resection, oral implant operations, small biopsies, removal operations of impacted teeth and normal teeth under sedation, jaw fractures, large cysts, biopsies, operations that require maxillofacial surgery under anesthesia.
+Oral and maxillofacial surgery is the department that performs surgical operations in the hard and soft tissues of the mouth and jaw to assist the construction of prosthesis.
+It performs treatments such as the removal of traumatised teeth, construction of dental implants, sinus lifting operations, surgical removal of cysts and tumors associated with the teeth and soft tissue.
+Also following procedures can be performed : apical resection, oral implant operations, small biopsies, removal operations of impacted teeth and normal teeth under sedation, jaw fractures, large cysts, biopsies, operations that require maxillofacial surgery under anesthesia.

 Oral surgery is performed under operating room conditions and in a sterile environment and by accomplished faculty and staff members who are experts in their respective fields.